Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Cons:

 - Supported data formats for file access wrappers are limited.
+You need to write file/database access (read/write) code to use unsupported formats.
+- Pipeline definition and task processing (Transform of ETL) are tightly coupled and not modular.
+You need to modify the task classes to reuse in future projects.

 ## Metaflow